FASTER: Rethinking Real-Time Flow VLAs: Additional Experimental Results

 We conduct ablation studies to analyze the impact of our proposed methods on task performance.
 Since real-world experiments are difficult to repeat with a large number of rollouts and are easily affected by environmental factors, we use simulation benchmarks for more controlled evaluation.
 Moreover, as the LIBERO benchmark is highly saturated, we focus on CALVIN to better highlight long-horizon performance.

 We first investigate the factor $\alpha$ in the Horizon-Aware Schedule, which controls the decreasing trend of hit times across the action index.
-As shown in \cref{fig:hittime}, a smaller $\alpha$ leads to a faster decay of hit times, allocating more denoising steps to future actions.
-From \cref{tab:abla1}, we observe that HAS is robust across different values of $\alpha$, except when $\alpha =1.0$.
-Although the best performance is achieved at $\alpha=0.4$, this schedule produces actions more slowly during the sampling progress.
-Therefore, we choose $\alpha=0.7$ as a better trade-off between performance and efficiency.
+As shown in \Cref{fig:hittime}, a smaller $\alpha$ leads to a faster decay of hit times, allocating more denoising steps to future actions.
+From \Cref{tab:abla1}, we observe that HAS is robust to different values of $\alpha$, except when $\alpha = 1.0$, with the largest difference in Avg.
+Len being only 0.18.

 We further analyze the influence of the mixed schedule in \method training.
-In addition to varying the mixing probability $p$ between HAS and the conventional constant schedule, we also include the independent time schedule proposed in Diffusion Forcing~\cite{diffusionforcing}, where the timestep is sampled independently across the action index during training while HAS is used for sampling.
+In addition to varying the mixing probability $p$ between HAS and the conventional constant schedule ($p=0$), we also include the independent time schedule proposed in Diffusion Forcing~\cite{diffusionforcing}, where the timestep is sampled independently across the action index during training while HAS is used for sampling.

-As shown in \cref{tab:abla2}, a small value of $p$ results in degraded performance, since the schedule used during inference is less frequently encountered during training.
-As discussed in the main paper, fine-tuning a pretrained VLA primarily with HAS, \ie, large value of $p$, also introduces severe adverse effects, particularly on long-horizon performance.
-Although training with the independent schedule achieves certain accuracy, it is not comparable to our training strategy due to the enlarged search space introduced by independently sampled timesteps for each action, which leads to inconsistencies between training and inference~\cite{sun2025ar}.
+As shown in \Cref{tab:abla2}, a small value of $p$ leads to degraded performance, since the inference-time schedule is observed less frequently during training.
+As discussed in the main paper, fine-tuning a pretrained VLA primarily with HAS, \ie, using a large value of $p$, can also introduce severe adverse effects, particularly on long-horizon performance.
+Although training with the independent schedule achieves reasonable accuracy, it is not directly comparable to our training strategy: independently sampling timesteps for each action in training enlarges the search space and can induce inconsistencies between training and inference~\cite{sun2025ar}.
+These results highlight the importance of the mixed schedule in FASTER.
+We therefore use the default value $p=0.5$ for all reported results and do not further tune $p$.